 You can see our berries and apples picnic post from last year for more on this.

 Make a map and hide clues and treasure around the garden.
 My kids also love to make a pirate ship by sticking a broom through the parasol slot in our garden table to serve as a mast.
 Treasure hunts can fit in so well with this pirate themed imaginary play.

 If there’s a toy your kids love to play with indoors, then chances are they will also love to play with that outdoors.
 For my boys, that’s cars!

 Every kid seems to love to collect stones.
-It gives lots of opportunity to talk about the different colours, sizes and shapes and they can set up a display with all of the stones and treasures they have found.
+It gives lots of opportunity to talk about the different colours, sizes and shapes.
+If you have an easy-to-use kid’s microscope, you can build your kid’s curiosity while looking at the collected stones and letting them discover what these are made of.
+They can also set up a display with all of the stones and treasures they have found.
 You can then use them for craft activities, like just simple painting on rocks (this was our first ever blog post!) or glue pictures on to make story stones.
 You can find out more about Story Stones on Teach Preschool

 7. Water Play